Shafiq-and-Company/boxd-events/pages/manage-tournament/MANAGETOURNAMENT.md

   - Winner Bracket: Main bracket for undefeated participants
   - Loser Bracket: Second-chance bracket for participants with one loss
   - Grand Final: Winner of each bracket face off
-  - **Grand Finals Reset**: If the loser's bracket winner wins the first grand final match, a reset match is played
+  - **Grand Finals Reset** (Always Enabled): If the loser's bracket winner wins the first grand final match, a reset match is played
     - This ensures both finalists have the same number of losses (fairness principle)
     - The winner's bracket finalist gets one "life" advantage
     - If they lose the first grand final, a second match determines the champion
+    - Uses `grandFinal: 'double'` setting from brackets-manager.js
 - Format can be changed from the Configuration panel
 - Changing format regenerates the entire bracket